 If your business’s product or service is related to Valentine’s Day, then you’re in luck.
 Don’t think it’s too late for Valentine’s Day advertising.
 Over 60% of all Valentine’s Day spending happens within the five days before and on the 14th.
 Promote products and offers to “last minute” shoppers.
 Make it easy for your customers to grab last minute gifts by extending business hours on Valentine’s Day.

-Changing your cover photo to a holiday themed one is a simple way to engage your fans.
-It may not make a difference in terms of bringing you more business in the short run, but it does reflect good will or just a way to share information about extended business hours and special promotions you’re running.
-It’s easy to generate a Valentine’s Day themed cover photo with our Valentine’s Day Facebook cover photos and social media graphics.
+Changing your cover photo to a holiday-themed one is a simple way to engage your fans.
+It may not make a difference in terms of bringing you more business in the short run, but it does reflect goodwilll or just a way to share information about extended business hours and special promotions you’re running.
 Use it to show your customers some love, which helps build customer loyalty.

 Since Valentine’s Day is notorious for last minute shoppers panicking to find the right gift for their loved ones, use to this opportunity to help your customers out by coming up with a list of gift ideas or a Valentine’s Day gift guide.
 You can write one for products or services that you sell or even make gift suggestions for ones that you don’t offer at your business.
 The goal is for you to help your customers find something they’ll want to give to their loved ones and not necessarily about selling or promoting your business directly.
 By suggesting great gift ideas to your customers and helping them solve their problem, you’re building a relationship and good will with them.
 Remember to share your gift ideas on all your social media platforms.